Construction Manager: A/Z Corporation

 Baker Hall marks the return of student residential housing to Yale Law School while also carrying on the University’s tradition of mixed-use academic buildings.
-Originally designed as a temporary residence hall for use during renovations of each of the University’s residential colleges, our goal was to position the building as an integral part of the Law School campus along with the Sterling Law Building.
-Through multiple sessions with stakeholder groups, we were able to help define a cohesive vision for the new facility to create a sense of community and support the evolving needs of the school.
+Originally designed as a temporary residence hall for use during renovations of each of the University’s residential colleges, our goal was to position the building as an integral part of the Law School campus along with the Sterling Law Building (SLB).
+Through multiple sessions with stakeholder groups, we helped define a cohesive vision for the new facility that creates a sense of community and supports the evolving needs of the school.

 In addition to traditional classrooms, a large portion of the ground floor is dedicated to student use, with a café-style eating area, quiet study areas, and a multi-purpose lounge.
 The second and third floors provide residential housing, while the fourth floor offers space for Centers and Clinics, the core research and “hands-on” elements of the YLS curriculum.
 By designing Baker Hall as a mixed-use building, we were able to give the Yale Law School the flexibility it needs to convert dorm rooms to classroom space as demand for academic facilities increases over time.

-To bring Baker Hall users closer to nature (a natural stress-reducing technique) and unite the two buildings, we renovated the courtyard positioned between the SLB and Baker Hall, to include an overhead plane along one side and a plinth upon which the building could sit more comfortably.
+To bring Baker Hall users closer to nature (a natural stress-reducing technique) and unite the two buildings, we renovated the courtyard positioned between SLB and Baker Hall to include an overhead plane along one side and a plinth upon which the building could sit more comfortably.
 This solution created a protected path between a portion of the walk between the buildings, and allowed the building to sit more comfortably on the ground plane.
 The asymmetrically designed landscape intimately joins the indoors with the outdoors, connecting the building back to the courtyard with vertical windows that run from floor to ceiling to let day light in.
-The new interior material palette and floor to ceiling configuration strategy was purposefully used to increase the perception of the space’s height.
+The new interior material palette and floor-to-ceiling configuration strategy was purposefully used to increase the perception of the space’s height.
 Art, another core component of the design, played an invaluable role in distinguishing Baker Hall from its antecedent.
-The Yale Law School’s mission to work for social, economic and environmental justice was reflected in the art: the SLB focused on the persona, and Baker Hall focused on the impact of the work done in the communities served.
+The Yale Law School’s mission to work for social, economic, and environmental justice was reflected in the art.
+While SLB's artwork focuses on the persona, Baker Hall's artwork focuses on the impact of the work done in the communities served.

 Baker Hall will proudly serve as an integral part of the Yale Law School and its commitment to education of the highest caliber.
-With an expected completion date of August 2018, Baker Hall serves as a testament to Pirie’s ability to accomplish multiple goals through a single solution as we help clients embody their missions.
+Baker Hall serves as a testament to Pirie’s ability to accomplish multiple goals through a single solution as we help clients embody their missions.